Hide & Seek

 - On the iPhone: When you’d like to follow a Bing search result, you might have to use the ‘Open in New Tab’ option rather than tapping on a result directly.

-- On the Mac: If you’re using macOS Sierra, searching from the Safari address bar does not hide your identity from the search site, so please avoid doing that, or upgrade to macOS High Sierra.
+- On the Mac: If you’re using macOS Sierra, searching from the Safari address bar does not hide your identity from the search site, so please avoid doing that, or upgrade your OS.

 - On the Mac: When using Google Images search and when Hide & Seek is hiding your identity for that search, clicking on the ‘View page’ or ‘View image’ links might show a redirect notice with a link you can follow, rather than directly taking you to the destination page